 I made these cute no sew Mermaid Tails for my daughter’s Mermaid Party when she was in preschool.
 This DIY craft idea was so easy and looked adorable on all of the little mermaids who came to the pool party.

-Since showing them on my blog, I have received a ton of questions on how I made them.
-I will try to share what I remember in detail today.
+Since showing these homemade mermaid tails on my blog many years ago, I have received a ton of questions on how I made them.

 At the time of the party, I took a photo of my daughter’s tail for people to use as a template and guide.

-This is very much a quick DIY craft project.
-You can just cut the fabric as pictured above from a yard of fabric and it should work, but might not be perfect for each girl.
-Here are some of my answers to frequently asked questions.
+These little tails are a quick DIY craft project.
+You can just cut the fabric as pictured below from a yard of fabric and it should work, but might not be perfect for each girl.

-How do I know exactly where to put the velcro?
-Are there particular measurements?
+How do I know where to put the velcro?